 Tuesdays: Dr Iain Forth, Dr Sally Martin (am only), Dr Ross Grant

 Wednesdays: Dr Shona Forth, Dr Suzy Walker, Dr Ross Grant

-Thursdays: Dr Iain Forth, Dr Sally Martin (am only), Dr Suzy Walker, Dr Ross Grant
+Thursdays: Dr Iain Forth, Dr Suzy Walker, Dr Ross Grant, Dr Shona Forth

 Fridays: Dr Iain Forth, Dr Shona Forth, Dr Ross Grant

-Late or early appointments: The surgery provides appointments from 7.30am and up until 6.15pm.
+Late or early appointments: The surgery provides appointments from 7.30am most Wednesdays and Thursday, as well as up to 6.15pm most Tuesdays.
 These appointments are for those patients who cannot visit the surgery during normal opening hours (e.g. because of work commitments) and have to be pre-booked in the usual way.